What is the canopy theory?

 According to Genesis, before there was air or land or any form of life, the earth was a formless mass of primordial water.
 On the second day of creation, God created the raqiya, placing it in the midst of the water, thereby separating it into two parts: “the waters above the firmament [raqiya]” and the waters below it.
 The waters below the raqiya He named “sea” (yam in Hebrew) and the raqiya itself He named “heaven,” “air” or “sky,” depending on your translation of the Hebrew word shamayim.
 But Genesis does not provide a name for the waters above the raqiya, nor is there any water above our atmosphere today, assuming that raqiya does mean “atmosphere.”

 Advocates of the canopy theory once speculated that the collapse of such a vapor canopy might have provided the water for the heavy rains which inundated the earth during Noah’s flood.
-It is now known that this could not have been the case, however, due to the latent heat of water and the sheer quantities of water involved.
+One problem with the canopy theory, however, is, the latent heat of water and the sheer quantities of water involved.
 If such a vapor canopy were to collapse into rain, it would literally cook the entire planet.
 This is because when water converts from vapor to liquid, energy or latent heat is released in the process, causing the surrounding area to heat up; this is known as an exothermic result.
 Conversely, when water converts from solid form—ice—to liquid or from liquid to vapor, energy is absorbed and the surrounding area is cooled—an endothermic result.

 The Genesis account calls for five-and-a-half weeks of constant rain.
 If a canopy consisting of enough water vapor to provide that amount of rain were to collapse, it would cook the entire planet.
 This is not to say that there was no vapor canopy or that it did not collapse, only that, if it did, it could not have provided the amount of rain in question (the less water, the less heat).